What is the Statute of Limitations on a North Carolina Car Accident Claim?

 How long do I have to file a car accident claim in North Carolina?

-Like all states, North Carolina imposes a time limit, or statute of limitations, for seeking monetary damages in a personal injury lawsuit.
-Civil actions based on North Carolina car accidents must be filed within three years of the date of injury.
-Wrongful death claims for fatal car accidents must be filed within 2 years of the date of death.
+Like all states, North Carolina imposes a time limit, or statute of limitations, on seeking monetary reparations arising from a personal injury.
+In most cases in North Carolina, car accident injury claims must be filed within three years of the date of injury, and wrongful death claims for fatal car accidents must be filed within 2 years from the date of death.